ex-Plant/2025_learning/next.md

 **client/server**
 - you can wrap a server component with a  client component without making it a client component when you are not importing server one component into client component.
-When using children pattern we are actually do it just that
+When using children pattern we are actually doing just that

 ****